smohite04/Imagegram/README.md

 ----
  ## Current covered scenarios:
   1. A user can create account, the account creation will be validated with the header.
   2. A user can get the post and all comments related to it in paginated format.
+The api will be validated with the header.

  ----